C-Crenshaw/Project1_DS4002/README.md

 | 	sentiment_direction	| 	Directionality of headline sentiment	| 	Integer	 |
 | 	pub_year	| 	Publication year of the article	| 	Integer	 |

 Annual New York Times revenue data ('New York Times Revenue.xlsx') is pulled from [StockAnalysis.com](https://stockanalysis.com/stocks/nyt/revenue/).
-This dataset is downloaded directly and stored in an excel formatting.
+This dataset is downloaded directly and stored in an excel formatting. <br />

 **New York Times Revenue.xlsx**
 | 	Column Name	 | 	Description	 | 	Data Type	 |
 | 	:-----:	 | 	:-----:	 | 	:-----:	 |